Charley-Mann/blog.camunda.org/content/post/2019/09/camunda-bpm-7120-alpha4-released.md

 ## Handling Bpmn Error and Escalation in User Tasks

-In case a business error occur during the exection of an External Task, it is possible to raise a Bpmn Error via the [Java API](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/#reporting-bpmn-error) or [Rest API](https://docs.camunda.org/manual/latest/reference/rest/external-task/post-bpmn-error/).
+In case a business error occur during the exection of an External Task, it is possible to raise a Bpmn Error via the [Java API](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/#reporting-bpmn-error) or [REST API](https://docs.camunda.org/manual/latest/reference/rest/external-task/post-bpmn-error/).
 But have you ever wanted to escalate an user task or indicate a busniss error for user task?
 Within this alpha you can now report a [Bpmn Error](https://docs.camunda.org/manual/latest/reference/bpmn20/events/error-events/#business-errors-vs-technical-errors) or an [Escalation](https://docs.camunda.org/manual/latest/reference/bpmn20/events/escalation-events/) for an user task.
-Whenever a business error occur the user can invoke via [Java](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/user-task/#reporting-bpmn-error) or [Rest](https://docs.camunda.org/manual/latest/reference/rest/task/post-bpmn-error/) API a Bpmn Error which will be thrown:
+Whenever a business error occur the user can invoke via [Java API](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/user-task/#reporting-bpmn-error) or [REST API](https://docs.camunda.org/manual/latest/reference/rest/task/post-bpmn-error/) a Bpmn Error which will be thrown:

 ```json
 POST /task/aTaskId/bpmnError